Eight Things to do with your Ageing Parents in Cornwall

 Eden Project, Near St Austell

-Accessibility was the model at the Eden Project from its first inception.
+Accessibility was the model of the Eden Project from its first inception.
 Alongside parking spaces, adult changing toilets and rental wheelchairs, the Eden Project has specialised attractions designed to be of interest to those with sight difficulties.
 All experiences are accessible, and the site is suitable for any wheelchair user and their caregiver.

 Penzance to Marazion